Introduction to Renting#

 Backups are Unreliable#

-1. Back up the renter folder.
-Backups of the renter/ folder become completely useless if any of the contracts are updated.
+folder become completely useless if any of the contracts are updated.
 That means uploading a file, downloading a file, etc will make your backup meaningless.
-This is due to the nature of the host and renter having to have synced contracts, so if they fall out of sync, you can’t do anything with the contracts anymore.
+This is due to the nature of the host and renter having to have synced contracts, so if they fall out of sync, you can’t do anything with the contracts anymore. -

 Covalent (April 14, 2021): “I cannot speak on others experiences, but in my personal experience seed based file recovery has a reliability of 50% at best.
 It SHOULD NOT be relied upon for important data, treat it as a nice to have, not a foundation to rely on.”